zhenyuanlu/python-notebook/docs/05_loops_comprehensions.md

 In this exercise, you'll create a function that searches for a specific number in a list using a for `loop` and an `else` clause.
 The function should print a message indicating whether or not the number was found in the list.

-!!! tip "Exercise 1: Search Number in List"
+!!! note "Exercise 1: Search Number in List"

     Tasks: